Access MIT FAQ

 How do I get an ID card with the free MBTA subway and local bus pass chip in it?

-The new ID card will provide Cambridge campus benefits-eligible employees with free subway and local bus passes.
-The MBTA pass program is part of Access MIT, which is a broad initiative launched in June 2016 to change the culture of commuting and transportation on campus and minimize our impact on our environment by encouraging the use of low-carbon forms of transportation whenever possible.
-The new MIT IDs have CharlieCard chips embedded in them to ensure that public transit is always an easy, accessible and free alternative to driving.
-Any MIT ID issued to Cambridge employees after June 2016 already has a CharlieCard chip embedded in it.
+The MBTA-enabled ID is part of Access MIT, a broad initiative launched in June 2016 to change the culture of commuting and transportation on campus and minimize our impact on our environment by encouraging the use of low-carbon forms of transportation whenever possible.
+All MIT IDs issued to benefits-eligible Cambridge employees after June 2016 have the embedded chips to ensure that public transit is always an easy, accessible, and free alternative to driving.

 What about privacy and tracking?
 I’m concerned about who has access to this information if I get an ID card with an MBTA chip embedded in it.